Intrauterine system (IUS)

 Your IUS can be removed at any time by a trained doctor or nurse.

-Most women can use an IUS, including women who have never been pregnant and those who are HIV positive.
-Your GP or clinician will ask about your medical history to check if an IUS is the most suitable form of contraception for you.
+Most people with a womb can use an IUS.
+A GP or nurse will ask about your medical history to check if an IUS is suitable contraception for you.

 Using an IUS after giving birth